denironyx/devPython/python-crash-course/chapter10/README.md

 To begin, we need a file with a few lines of text in it.
 Let’s start with a file that contains pi to 30 decimal places, with 10 decimal places per line `chapter10/file_reader.py`

+### Writing to a File
+One of the simplest ways to save data is to write it to a file.
+When you write text to a file, the output will still be available after you close the terminal containing your program’s output.
+You can examine output after a program finishes running, and you can share the output files with others as well.
+You can also write programs that read the text back into memory and work with it again later.